 How is hypospadias treated?

 Once surgery is completed, the baby may have a small catheter (tube) in order to pass urine.
 The catheter will stay in place for anywhere from a few days to two weeks.
-The doctor will also prescribe antibiotics to reduce the risk of any infection, as well as pain medications to help with any discomfort.
+The doctor will also prescribe antibiotics to reduce the risk of any infection, as well as pain drugs to help with any discomfort.

 With modern technologies and techniques, hypospadias and chordee repair procedures are highly successful.